 Trees on the farm are valuable, especially hedgerow trees, we have a number of trees which are homes to owls, kestrels, woodpeckers and tree sparrows.
 Dead trees where there is no safety issue have been left for there benefits for insects and fungi.
 During the early years of the CSS we planted some new areas of woodland with trees such as ash, oak, silver birch, holly, and field maple.

-In these woodland areas we also planted hazel plants that we1st year establishment of new woodland intend to coppice in the next few years.
+In these woodland areas we also planted hazel plants that we intend to coppice in the next few years.
 Around the woodlands new hedgerows were planted.
 Public footpaths in these areas allow walkers through these areas alongside a tributary to the River Sence that meanders through the centre of the farm.

 When we took over the farm one field had a spring which regularly flooded an area of the field in this area we decided to dig out a pond area.
 Over the years this has been left much to its own devices and is now beginning to become established with a number of trees, bulrushes and reeds, an area to the side of this has become a naturally regenerated wetland which we have fenced off under the CSS.